PaoloL/Cognito-OpenIDConnect/README.md

 }
 ```

-You cam configure this policies for add or remove permission on end users
+The Amazon Cognito console will create these for you by default when you first set up your identity pool.
+The access policy for these two roles will be exactly the same: it will grant users access to Amazon Cognito Sync as well as to submit events to Amazon Mobile Analytics.
+You are welcome and encouraged to modify these roles to meet your needs.
 This two role has the following Trusted Relationship

 **Authenticated Trust Relationship**